santhoshtr/wikipedia-ipfs/README.md

 This application should also be hosted in IPFS or available locally in users devices.

 In the past, I(Santhosh) had attempted to build a static web application that can be hosted in distributed web.
 I have placed this application in IPFS.
-See https://bafybeibgkplzawivq3w3evxj6uxy2e4uckgy3skyxicll7rxnrpuz6okn4.ipfs.dweb.link/
+See https://bafzbeigwtdcnrxx34bkdfxvcw2vtwibwij3vcrqthahomcajxkcm6ddlka.ipns.dweb.link/

-`bafybeibgkplzawivq3w3evxj6uxy2e4uckgy3skyxicll7rxnrpuz6okn4` is base32 encoded form of `QmQvGMPfub4HwD5BxuPQ95skHENw36wrkJisYMQWkgqdkJ`.
 Alteratively this application can be run from desktop or mobile(it is a Progressive web app).
 Anyway, some work is required in this front, but there is a proof of concept.
 It currently uses the wikipedia REST API and need to rewire to take content from distributed web.

 [![](./doc/images/wikivue.png)](https://wikipedia.thottingal.in/page/en/IPFS)